bookeee/high_load_app/README.md

     TOP_POSTS_CACHING_TIME=600  # in seconds, how much time we will store the result of "top_posts" query in Redis TOP_POSTS_LIMIT=100 # how much records we will store in Redis

+You should also do some changes to postgresql, see setup here: https://medium.com/@rutvijpandya/integrate-performance-dashboard-for-postgresql-in-rails-e41b28350265

 ### How to run